 Insulation – Provides additional insulation for your home.
 Acting as a buffer between the walls of the home and the outdoors, an attached greenhouse can increase the insulation value of an exterior wall.

-Humidifier – Beneficial side affect is humidity for your home during the dry winter season.
+Humidifier – Beneficial side effect is humidity for your home during the dry winter season.
 Could help alleviate seasonal aches and pains caused by winter humidity drop.

 Extra Space – Provides for additional living space, adding a few hundred square feet to your home.

 Easy Access – It’s right there.
 No need to go outside.
-Plants can be easily tended particularly handy in the winter, no shoveling your way to the greenhouse.
+Plants can be easily tended particularly handy in the winter, no shovelling your way to the greenhouse.

-Potential for rot – Because plants transpire, greenhouses are humid.
+Because plants transpire, greenhouses are humid.
 This humidity can get into the walls of your home and cause rot.
-When installing an attached greenhouse, you will need to add a good vapor barrier over the wooden walls of your home where the greenhouse is attached to prevent humidity from getting to the wood.
+When installing an attached greenhouse, you will need to add a good vapour barrier over the wooden walls of your home where the greenhouse is attached to prevent humidity from getting to the wood.

 Ultimately, the right greenhouse for you is one which you will use for a long period of time – one which meets your demands and fits in with your lifestyle.
 Once you’re happy with your choice, read our guide on getting the most out of your new greenhouse.
 What works for some growers may not meet your requirements.
 More complex plans may be just up your alley, sometimes those plans can stifle success.
 Grow smart, not hard!
 Gardening advocates advise that you start with a basic, structure like a pop-up greenhouse so you can get the hang of your new plant responsibilities.
 The full-size challenges of Backyard Greenhouse gardening await!
 If you’re looking for more in-depth greenhouse reviews or comparisons, click here to check out the top reviews.